cloudyyoung/www.cloudyyoung.com/about.md

 I could've listed all the languages/techniques I knew here, but that would be too many, and none of them is what I really really really proficient in, so that's pointless.
 Saying you know everything is saying you know nothing, after all.
 But I would say I can build you a whole website or a web-based application.
 (Pay me so I can do your coding assignments for you.
 Lol, jk)

-Please follow me on Github and star my repos, lol.
+Please follow me on Github and star my repos, thanks lol.

 ### Okay so you want know more about me??